smartperson/3DS-FBI-Link/README.md

 For that or any other issues, help by opening cases on github.
 My Mac UI skills are rusty, so filing UI polish issues are also helpful.
 Seriously though, any issue, no matter how small: let me know!

+I'd like to make a proper Apple developer version, but my membership lapsed a while back.
+[Pitch in a few dollars](https://paypal.me/smartperson/5) if you'd like to help me get that up and running again.

 Testing on old 3DS consoles would also be helpful.
 I have no reason to believe it won't work, but I'd appreciate confirmation.